sgarciac/fuego/HACKING.md

   * *bug* : for bug fixes.
   * *feat* : for new features.
   * *doc* : for documentation improvements.
+  * *chore* : for miscelaneous changes, refactors, etc.

+Example: ```feat/add-xyz-command```.

 The name of the branch should be short, hyphen-separated and represent the purpose of the branch.

-Branches should be creted with a single purpose and all commits smashed into a single one when merging to develop.
+Branches should be created with a single purpose and have a reduced number of commits.
+Use 'smash and merge' if possible when merging to develop.
+Keep the develop branch free of 'wip's commits.

 ## Releases